valflrt/fractal_rndr/README.md

 This is a very simple program used to render fractals using a parameter json file.

-It includes different fractal kinds among which the Mandelbrot set and a (potentially new) kind of fractal I came up with by using second- and third-degree recursive sequences instead of the classic first-degree Mandelbrot iteration.
-I'm not sure if something similar has already been explored by others.
+It includes different fractal kinds among which the Mandelbrot set and a (potentially new) kind of fractal I came up with by using second- and third-degree recursive sequences instead of the classic first-degree recursive pattern used to draw the Mandelbrot set..

 It uses cumulative histogram coloring, but I would like to combine it with another technique to improve its appearance in areas with fewer details.
 In such cases, the current method tends to produce awkwardly flat patterns.